 Sarah the Scientist, goo-maker extraordinaire, has people around her table three deep.
 One girl, about eight years old, hears from her dad about this demonstration.
 Wide-eyedly she declares “I love science!” and tears off goo-ward without further comment.
 As the song goes: the kids are alright.

 “It looks like snot!” declares one child as Sarah kneads and smooshes the glowing dough.

 “If your snot glows in the dark, you should see a doctor,” she advises.

 “It doesn’t, I can show you!” the child replies but for some reason the group demurs.
 “We believe you!”

-The rain has cleared by the time the fog clears and the lights come back on.
+The rain has cleared by the time the fog lifts and the lights come back on.
 There are tears as some express their displeasure at having to leave the building’s short-wavelength wonderland.
-We all bear the marks of the night, whether they’re beautifully painted cheek-flowers or, in my case, the word “banana” scribbled on my forehead.
+We all bear the marks of the night, whether they’re beautifully painted cheek-flowers or, in my case, the word “banana” in glowing scribble across my forehead.

 I am assured it washes off.

 See more photos of the Nightlight event on our Facebook page.